-If a Windows device does not meet the requirements for deploying the ZENworks Agent, or if you want to inventory a Windows, Linux or Macintosh OS X device, you can deploy the Inventory-Only module.
-See "Operating System: Servers" in the ZENworks 2017 Update 2 System Requirements for information about the platform versions on which the Inventory-Only module is supported.
+If you want to only inventory a Windows, Linux or Macintosh OS X device, you can deploy the Inventory-only module.
+The inventory-only module only collects and sends the inventory data.
+It does not perform any of the other tasks associated with the ZENworks Agent.
+See "Operating System: Servers" in the ZENworks 2020 Update 2 System Requirements for information about the platform versions on which the Inventory-Only module is supported.